Kate Middleton's birthday photos help picture the royal family

 The story, until today poorly told, would be a fight between the two of them before the wedding, during the test of the bridesmaids’ dresses, in which one of them would have actually cried.

-The fact is, it didn’t, and Kate’s birthday brings her the gift of being far removed in popularity than her supposed rival.
+The fact is, it didn’t, and Kate’s birthday brings her the gift of being far removed in popularity from her supposed rival.

 Meghan is second only to Prince Andrew, who bitterly ranks last on the YouGov Institute list – and in the hearts of Elizabeth II’s subjects.